cjungmann/raspi/README.md

 - **ifconfig**: Attach a monitor and USB keyboard and login to the device.
 Then use the command **ifconfig** to view the network device addresses.
-- **dhcpd.leases file**  If you have access to the DHCP server from which the IP addresses are assigned, you can peruse the **dhcpd.leases** file, usually found in the */var/lib/dhcp* directory.
+- **dhcpd.leases** file:  If you have access to the DHCP server from which the IP addresses are assigned, you can peruse the **dhcpd.leases** file, usually found in the */var/lib/dhcp* directory.
-- **nmap** Install and use the **nmap** command to scan the computers on your network.
+- **nmap** command: Install and use the **nmap** command to scan the computers on your network.
 Invoke the command with a network mask, then look at the output, eliminating familiar IP addresses to limit your consideration to new or unknown IP addresses.

   ~~~.sh
   $ nmap -sn 192.168.0.0/24